 Hazards are inherent in food preparation.
 From knives to industrial equipment to slick floors, every production facility faces unique safety challenges.
-Icicle’s toolbox has an answer to every problem, helping you fulfill Occupational Health and Safety (OH&S) requirements in one easy, integrated system.
+Icicle’s toolbox has an answer to every problem, helping you fulfill Occupational Health and Safety (OHS) requirements in one easy, integrated food manufacturing software.

 Why Comply with Occupational Health and Safety Requirements?

 In 1991, there was a tragic fire at the Imperial Foods chicken processing plant.
 A hydraulic line ruptured over a fryer leaving 100 employees to search for unmarked emergency exits, only to find that the owner, concerned about employee theft, had chained them shut.
 There were no fire alarms or sprinkler systems.
 25 employees died and 56 were injured because the plant had been operating for 11 years without a single health and safety inspection.